 In order to make customer service a top priority on the front lines with customers, it has to be a top priority for management.
 Employees can only provide the level of customer service that they’ve been enabled to do by their superiors.
 The success of all your marketing efforts hangs in the moments of interaction between your business and the customer.
 Tactics for managing that relationship and enhancing it for your benefit are discussed.
 This keynote is designed to help management see the effect that company policies and their individual actions and decisions will have on employees’ ability to serve customers.
 Attendees will learn the value of support and leadership from management on customer satisfaction, employee retention, and overall ROI.

 At no extra charge, a custom presentation can be created just for your organization.
+Chris can speak on many topics related to marketing, advertising, branding, and life.
 Just email Chris to discuss what you need.

-Here’s what meeting planners and attendees are saying about a marketing presentation from Chris Houchens
+Here’s what meeting planners and attendees are saying after hearing marketing speaker Chris Houchens

 Our Executive Directors thought your presentation was outstanding and you successfully taught them so many important tools and ideas.
 So thank you for putting together a great seminar.